airbus-seclab/cpu_rec/README.md

 This is an erroneous detection, due to the fact that the IA-64 architecture has statistical properties similar to data sections.

+If the entropy value is above 0.9, it is probably encrypted or compressed data, and therefore the result of cpu_rec should be meaningless.

 ## More documentation